Fishing the Fifty

 I fished for over 3.5 hours before getting my first bite, but what a first bite it was.
 My first Wyoming fish was a 49-pound lake trout, which is only one pound shy of the Wyoming state record.
 It measured 46 inches long and 32 inches around.
 Both the light tackle and the size of the fish made the fight seem to last forever, which was both exhilarating and nerve-racking at the same time.
 I wish I had been able to record Ashley’s reaction to seeing the fish because it was priceless; I have never seen someone that excited for someone else’s achievement.
 Ashley noticed that there were no hook marks in the trout’s mouth, as sometimes happens with lake trout that are caught and released, meaning that I may have been the first person ever to catch this fish.
 We released him back into Flaming Gorge to fight another day, so by now he is bigger than the state record.

 The rest of the trip was a blur consisting of us talking about how amazing the 49-pounder was.
 I did catch another lake trout, which, at 36 inches long and 23 pounds, would be quite the accomplishment in and of itself.
-Indeed, it is my fourth-biggest lake trout of all time, and would have gotten a Master Angler award from In-Fisherman.
+Indeed, it is my fourth-biggest lake trout of all time, and qualifies as a trophy fish under Wyoming's program.
 But that 49-pounder spoiled me for the day; actually, I still have not gotten over it.
 It truly was a catch of a lifetime.

 Even had it not been for my amazing fish, Wyoming would be one of my favorite states.
 The scenery is unrivaled, the land is uncrowded, and the wildlife is abundant.
 In fact, it is said that pronghorn (an antelope-like animal) outnumber people in Wyoming.